vulinh64/vulinh64.github.io/blog/2026-05-08-how-to-jpa-entity-equals-and-hashcode.md

 * **Transient**: freshly `new`'d up.
 ID is `null`.
 The database has never heard of it.

 * **Persisted**: after `persist()` / `save()`.
 ID is suddenly populated, either by the database (sequence, identity column) or by the ORM itself (UUID generator, table generator, and so on).

+> The detached state is a different thing, but basically, it comes out from persisted state with an ID, then the entity manager doesn't care for it anymore.
+Still with an ID.

 Your entity quite literally becomes a different person mid-lifecycle.